experimaestro/experimaestro-cpp/src/site/markdown/manager/xml.md

   1. Any valid XML document is a valid message
   1. Predefined datatypes are defined in Experimaestro (integers, strings, etc.)
   1. Messages can be compared.
-This is useful when two resources
+This is useful when comparing two resources
   1. Special tags and/or attributes allows to
       * Define resources
       * Define the parameters and their values that were used to generate an output